investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 ![png](are-stock-returns-normally-distributed/are-stock-returns-normally-distributed-13-0.png)

 The Quantile-Quantile plot, as the name suggests, will compare the quantiles between the normal distribution and our data.
 We notice here that, the tails of the distribution of our data are diverging a lot from the normal distribution.
 This is what we would expect.
-Fat tails!
+Fat tails (leptokurtic)!

 ### Statistical Normality Tests

-The tests assume that that the sample was drawn from a Gaussian distribution.
+The tests assume that the sample was drawn from a Gaussian distribution.
 Technically this is called the null hypothesis, or H0.
 A threshold level is chosen called alpha, typically 5% (or 0.05), that is used to interpret the p-value.

 In the SciPy implementation of these tests, you can interpret the p value as follows.